Caribbean Green Seasoning Recipe

 I never add hot peppers to my green seasoning because of my little ones, and yes, the Hubbie too.
 Hot peppers give him hiccups.

-What is a good replacement for Hot Pepper in Green Seasoning?
+What is a good substitute for hot pepper in Green Seasoning?

-Instead of the hot pepper, I use pimiento peppers or spanish ajicito, because of the immense flavor it adds to food without the heat.
+Instead of the hot pepper, I use pimiento peppers, bell peppers, or Spanish ajicito, because of the immense flavor it adds to food without the heat.

 What are Caribbean Pimento Peppers?

-Pimento peppers are also known in Trinidad and Tobago as seasoning or flavoring pepper.
+Pimento peppers are also known in Trinidad and Tobago as seasoning or flavoring peppers.
 Many islands have their own version of it.
-See pic below.

 The aji dulce or ajicito, shaped like a dented, spinning top, is found in grocery stores in Latino neighborhoods.
 In Cuba, there is a similar variety called chile cachuca.
 The two limiting factors in my use of pimento peppers are the cost; I usually pay $1.00 for four very small (“choongsee”) ones, and availability; it is only found in the West Indian or Asian markets.
 Ajicitos are more popular in my neighborhood supermarkets.